timjogorman/RicherEventDescription/guidelines.md

 be temporally ordered without the annotator's help.

-### GENERIC events should only link to other GENERICS, HYPOTHETICAL to other HYPOTHETICALs
+###  Only link GENERIC events to other GENERICS, HYPOTHETICAL to other HYPOTHETICALs

 HYPOTHETICAL and GENERIC EVENTs aren't really on the same timeline as other EVENTs in the discourse.
 Because of this, it can be quite tricky to link them to the overall timeline, and we need to take care to avoid